bugthing/theiegroup/README.md

 Coding challange based on Battle Ships.

+Install by clone this repo and running:

+    $ bundle

+Play the game like so:

+    $ ./bin/game.rb

+Run the test like so:

+    $ rspec

 ----

 There is a player with a spaceship at position 0 along an axis, and there is an alien at some unknown initial position x_0 on that axis.